bmcmahen/cast/Readme.md

 # Cast.js

-	Supply an array, and receive grid positions for rendering the views...
-Or let Cast render the views for you.
+Create beautiful, animated grid layouts.
+Supply an array and receive grid positions for rendering your own views...
+Or let Cast render them for you.
 Inspired by [Isotope]() but written in vanilla Javascript.

 ## Installation

 Cast can be built through the use of Components.
 If you don't already have Component installed, install it using NPM.

 	$ npm install -g component

 Navigate to your directory, install it, and build it.

    $ component install bmcmahen/grid-it
    $ component build

 This produces a `build.js` file in the `build` folder.
 Attach this script to your HTML file.

 ## API

-	- new Cast(attributes, options)
+### new Cast(attributes, options)

 	var options = {
 		boxWidth: Number,